NERSC/shifter/doc/wlm/slurm.rst

 Without :code:`setupRoot` to prepare the environment, the shifter executable can do this, but these are all done in separate, private namespaces which increases setup time and consumes more loop devices.
-If the user specifies :code:`--image` or :code:`--volume` options for the shifter executable that differ from the job- submitted values, a new shifter instance will be instantiated.
+If the user specifies :code:`--image` or :code:`--volume` options for the shifter executable that differ from the job-submitted values, a new shifter instance will be instantiated.
 This enables the capability of running multiple containers within a single job, at the cost of increased startup time and perhaps a small amount of overhead.